figtools/figgy.docs/docs/manual/configuration/figgy-cloud.md

 per account, per key, so if you have 5 accounts and 3 keys, you're looking at 15.00/mo indefinitely.
 Deprovisioning keys can be challenging once they have already been used to encrypt and store data, so avoid needlessly over-provisioning keys here.

-As a best practice, you will want at least 1 KMS encryption key per type of "SecretOwner" you have.
-For instance, in the above example you these secret owner types: DevOps, DBA, SREs, and Data Engineers + Developers who have their own application level secrets.
-In this case, it's a good idea to have a different key for DevOps / SRE / DBAs, and a shared encryption key between Developers / Data Engineers since they typically maintain application-specific secrets.
+As a best practice, you will want at least 1 KMS encryption key per type of "secret owner" in your organization.
+For instance, in the above example you there are six roles: Admins, DevOps, DBA, SREs, Data Scientists, and Developers.

+In this case, it's a good idea to have a different key for DevOps / SRE / DBAs, and a shared encryption key between Developers / Data Scientists since they collaborate and typically share application-specific secrets.
 Your use case may be _complete different_ and that's totally O.K!

+Administrators are super-admins, they are not *secret owners* and do not require their own encryption key; however, they should be granted to most if not all encryption keys to support broad disaster recovery efforts.

 So in total that would make 4 keys: `["app", "devops", "dba", "sre"]`